⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Safety Considerations

-For the vast majority of pregnant women, cardamom in culinary amounts causes no side effects at all.
-However, it is worth knowing what to watch for.
+For the vast majority of pregnant women, cardamom (elaichi) in culinary amounts causes no side effects at all.
+However, it is worth knowing what to watch for — particularly if you are consuming it regularly.

 🤢

-Like any spice, very large amounts of cardamom can cause stomach irritation, diarrhea, or nausea — ironically the opposite of what you want.
-This only happens with medicinal-level doses, not culinary use.
+Like any spice, very large amounts of cardamom can cause stomach irritation, loose stools, or — ironically — nausea.
+This only applies to medicinal-level doses, not to 1–2 pods in tea or cooking.

 🤧